qoolixiloop/qool-jekyll-loop/README.md

         values:
           layout: "default"
 ```
-all posts to automatically have the post layout, authors to have author and everything else to use the default.
-Now you can remove layout from the front matter of all pages and posts.
+> All posts to automatically have the post layout, authors to have author and everything else to use the default.
+> Now you can remove layout from the front matter of all pages and posts (but not the layouts in `_layouts`).
 Note that any time you update _config.yml you’ll need to restart Jekyll for the changes to take affect.

 Where:
 * _authors

 Add:
 * _authors/jill.md

 Code:
 ```md